 Visit Venice – St Mark’s Square

 St Mark’s Square is the tourist center when you visit Venice.
 You can walk or catch hop on hop off water taxi (vaporetto) to St Mark’s Square from the train station.
 For those who walk, you can only cross the main section of the Grand Canal at the Rialto Bridge.
 There are some signs providing directions once you cross the Rialto Bridge.
 St Mark’s Square includes the St Mark’s Basilica, the Campanile tower and the Doge’s Palace.
 St Mark’s Bascilica has no admission, while the Doge’s Palace and the Campanile charge a fee.
 The Campanile fee is well worth it, as you can then ride the elevator up to the top.
 The views and cool breezes at the top are very enjoyable.
 Skip the Line tours are a good idea during the height of the tourist season in July and August.
-Make your own Venice Self Guided Tour.
+Consider making your own Venice Self Guided Tour.

 Visit Venice – Rialto Bridge

 The Rialto Bridge is almost as popular as St Mark’s Square.
 You can wander the maze of pathways and canals from the train station to the bridge.
 The Rialto Bridge is the only way you can cross the Grand Canal on foot and reach St Mark’s Square.
 Walk a couple of blocks up the Grand Canal from the Rialto Bridge to reach the fish and vegetable markets.
 Spend some time near the Rialto Bridge in the evening.
 The Grand Canal at the Rialto Bridge is lined with waterfront restaurants.
 Have dinner and watch the gondolas go by at the same time.